waprin/gcloud-python/docs/monitoring-usage.rst

-You will also need to provide a :class:`~gcloud.monitoring.resource.Resource` instance specifying a monitored resource type as well as values for all of the monitored resource labels, except for ``project_id``, which is ignored when writing.
+You will also need to provide a :class:`~gcloud.monitoring.resource.Resource` instance specifying a monitored resource type as well as values for all of the monitored resource labels, except for ``project_id``, which is ignored when it's included in writes to the API.
 A good choice is to use the underlying physical resource where your application code runs – e.g., a monitored resource type of ``gce_instance`` or ``aws_ec2_instance``.
 In some limited circumstances, such as when only a single process writes to the custom metric, you may choose to use the ``global`` monitored resource type.

 See `Monitored resource types`_ for a list of all monitored resource types available in Stackdriver Monitoring.